prairie-guy/ai_utilities/README.md

 # ai_utilities

 A set of scripts useful with `fast.ai` lectures and libraries.
-The current use case is for downloading images for training vision models.
+The most common use case is downloading images for training vision models.

 ## image_download.py
 Download images (typically limited to 1000) from a specified serach engine, currently Google or Bing.